 Gaukur was killed by his own foster-brother, Ásgrímur Elliða-Grímsson.
 They apparently waged a duel of honour over Gaukur's affair with Ásgrímur's kinswoman, the married Þuríður at Steinastaðir farm.
 Her husband Steinólfur took it badly.

 In Þjórsárdalur on a protruding cape called Gaukshöfði ancient bones were found in the 19th century, which might as well be the bones of Gaukur, might not.
 The cape is right by the road so it is easily accessible.

 The view from Gaukshöfði cape

 It is possible to walk up to the top of the cape, where there is a fantastic view of Þjórsá glacial river, Iceland's longest river, and of the surrounding area.

-Þjóðveldisbærinn (Commonwealth Farm) Saga-age farm is a reconstructed medieval farmhouse, a replica of the excavated ruins of the real Viking settler's farmhouse at Stöng in Þjórsárdalur valley.
+Þjóðveldisbærinn (Commonwealth Farm) Saga-age farm is a reconstructed medieval farmhouse, a full-scale replica of the excavated ruins of the real Viking settler's farmhouse at Stöng in Þjórsárdalur valley.